bashlund/pocket-sockets/README.md

 # pocket-sockets

-A powerful and smooth sockets library for browser and _Node.js_, support for both _WebSockets_ and regular _TCP_ sockets.
+A powerful and smooth client/server sockets library for browser and _Node.js_, written in TypeScript with very few dependencies.

-Supports TLS encryption.
+:heavy_check_mark: Written in TypeScript.

+:heavy_check_mark: Support for both _WebSockets_ and regular _TCP_ sockets.

+:heavy_check_mark: Works both in _NodeJS_ and browser.

+:heavy_check_mark: Supports SSL/TLS encryption with certificates.

+:heavy_check_mark: Test suite of 105 tests.

 ## WebSockets vs. regular TCP sockets
 _WebSockets_ are a must when using a browser, however plain _TCP_ sockets are faster and a good choice when no browser is involved.

-The overall interface for _pocket-sockets_ _WebSocket_ and _TCP_ sockets are the same so it is easy to switch between the underlying implementations.
+The overall interface for _pocket-sockets_ _WebSocket_ and _TCP_ sockets **are identical** so it is easy to switch between the underlying implementations.

 ## Example
 For a quick glimpse of what it looks like to set up a server that receives a string from clients, then replies back and closes the connection afterwards, follow the example below: